-At Golden Law Group, we have decades of experience handling personal injury claims across all types of cases including motorcycle crashes.
+At Golden Injury Attorneys, we have decades of experience handling personal injury claims across all types of cases including motorcycle crashes.
 We have helped countless victims of motorcycle accidents and other personal injuries receive the fair compensation they’re owed from liable parties.

 Common Causes of Motorcycle Accidents

 Riding a motorcycle is extremely dangerous.
 Since it is an open vehicle with only two wheels, motorcycle riding is considered more hazardous than driving or riding a car.
 Motorcycle accident victims are more likely to die or sustain serious injuries at a significantly higher rate than people in car accidents.
 Most motorcycle accidents are caused by another individual’s negligence.
 A credible motorcycle accident lawyer in Brandon can investigate your motorcycle crash to determine exactly what caused it and who should be held responsible.

 One of the most negligent actions drivers take on the road is failing to yield.
 A yield sign indicates the right of way to traffic in certain intersections.
 City intersections are among the most common locations of motorcycle and car crashes.
 Because motorcycles are so much smaller than regular vehicles, they can be harder to see and easier to miss.
 When you see a yield sign ahead, let other drivers crossing your road take the right-of-way to avoid collisions.